-Launched in September, IWPR's project to combat hate speech hired staff, secured an office in Yangon and undertook a baseline assessment.
+WPR hired staff, secured an office, in Yangon and undertook a baseline assessment for its project to combat hate speech, launched in September.
 While local media coverage of Buddhist-Rohingya/Muslim relations improved to some degree as a result of extensive ethical and professional training, hate speech migrated over to social media where it is increasingly dividing and inflaming society.
 In October 2015 after national elections, IWPR recruited and held initial trainings for 20 local journalists from the majority ethnic Bamar (Buddhist) community.
 Trainings focused on teaching them how to identify, analyse and deconstruct hate speech for public audiences in an effort to improve public information and education.
-Given the pitiful tradition and level of analytical skills in Burma, this has been a challenge from the outset: So too the fact that the majority of hate speech present has been targeting Muslim communities and our attempts to focus on the issue and danger of hate speech have themselves been the focus of condemnation and attack from nationalist religious groups.
+Given the pitiful tradition and level of analytical skills in Burma, this has been a challenge from the outset: So too the fact that the majority of hate speech present has targeted Muslim communities and our attempts to focus on the issue and danger of hate speech have themselves been the focus of condemnation and attack from nationalist religious groups.
 Despite this, our initial trainings and course for monitors left them very well prepared for the live launch of the monitoring and the project in March 2016.